 What About the Placebo Effect…

-The effectiveness of antidepressants is mainly in the placebo effect of treatment, not in the medication itself, according to a new study by Irving Kirsch.
+The effectiveness of antidepressants is mainly in the placebo effect of treatment, not in the medication itself, according to Irving Kirsch.

-Seventy-five percent of the response to medication for depression was a result of the patient being in treatment, while at the most 25 percent of the response was a true drug effect, asserts the study by Kirsch, a professor of psychology, and former UConn graduate student Guy Sapirstein.
+Seventy-five percent of the response to medication for depression was a result of the patient being in treatment, while at the most 25 percent of the response was a true drug effect, asserts Kirsch (a professor of psychology, and former UConn graduate student Guy Sapirstein)

-, of University Illinois of Osteopathic Medicine, Board Certified Chicago College of Osteopathic General Preacittioners, State of American College Licensed Physician and Surgeon Illinois
+Dr. Joseph Mercola, University of Illinois, Chicago College of Osteopathic Medicine, Board Certified American College of Osteopathic General Practitioners, State of Illinois Licensed Physician and Surgeon

 Steven Hyman, neuroscientist, Provost of Harvard University.
 Initiation and Adaptation: A Paradigm for Understanding Psychotropic Drugs